 Catchlights are easy if your subject is facing the light, but what about when the light is behind them?

-A reflector will not only bounce light back into your subject to light up their face, it also creates lovely catchlights.
+A reflector not only bounces light back into your subject to light up their face, it also creates lovely catchlights.
 Just be aware of where you place the reflector, because as we’ve already seen the position of the light affects the position of the catchlights.

 Wearing a white shirt when photographing close to your subject could also act as a reflector and will be visible in their eyes as a catchlight.

 The next time you’re brushing your teeth, take a close look at your eyes and move your head around while checking how the catchlights from the bathroom lights change.

 Any reflective, curved surface will have the same characteristics as an eye for the purpose of practicing catchlights, such as a: